vincentdaogithub/LetItHappen/README.md

 # LetItHappen
-MD5 hash implementation.
+MD4 and MD5 hash implementation.
 Me was bored so me spend time (LOTS) on this.